-Dr. Wolfe is a medical physicist postdoctoral fellow working on the development of new imaging techniques and processes to undermine soft-tissue features noninvasively.
+Dr. Wolfe is a medical physicist postdoctoral fellow working on the development of new imaging techniques and processes to undermine soft-tissue features non-invasively.
 She is focusing on magnetic signatures of myelin in the central nervous system (CNS) under Dr. Philip Horner’s mentorship.
 She has experience in magnetic resonance imaging (MRI) and clinical radiation physics.
 Imaging reconstruction and signal decomposition are her areas of interest.
 Dr. Wolfe also has experience with biological assays at the basic science level, preclinical level and, more recently, has initiated studies in human subjects.
 Her favorite hobbies are cooking, reading and writing.
 Currently, she has a new book under pre-edition themed on the pleasure of cooking healthy, which blends bold recipes from the Brazilian, Portuguese and American cuisines.
 In the book she discusses the multi-sensorial experimentation of food texture, flavor and aroma.
-Tatiana is a very nurturing mother and wife, and she likes to spend the weekends outdoors with her husband and lovely two year old son, while they expect a little princess to join the family sometime in August.
+Tatiana is a very nurturing mother and wife, and she likes to spend the weekends outdoors with her husband and lovely two year old son and her little princess.

 Don Maris, Operations Manager

 Robert Scranton, MD, Neurosurgery Resident, Houston Methodist Hospital

 Sam Emerson, MD, PhD: 2nd Year resident, Dept. of Neurosurgery, University of Washington